containers/youki/README.md

 # Getting Started

 Local build is only supported on linux.
-For other platforms, please use the devcontainer that we prepared.
+For other platforms, please use [Vagrantfile](#setting-up-vagrant) that we prepared.

 ## Requires